tomzacchia/diamond-clothing-react/README.md

 # React E-Commerce example app

 A simple e-commerce website boostrapped with [React Create App](https://github.com/facebook/create-react-app) that I built to learn and practice React and in general best practices.
+It is still a work in progress.

 ![App Screnshot](https://github.com/tomzacchia/ecommerce-project/blob/master/documentation_images/app_screenshot.png)